A primer on Hispanic Serving Institutions, what they are, who they serve and the related federal grant program.

 Types of Institutions

-Of the 370 HSIs in 2012-2013, over 50% were two-year institutions and over 60% enrolled all applicants who applied (compared to 38% of all institutions across the country).
-All sectors are represented in the HSI program (see below graphic) but the majority of HSIs are relatively small, two-year, public institutions that serve fewer than 2,000 Hispanic students.
+Of the 472 HSIs in 2015-2016, 49.6% were two-year institutions (compared to 38.9% of all undergraduates).
+All sectors are represented in the HSI program (see below graphic) but the most common HSIs are relatively small, two-year, public institutions that serve fewer than 2,000 Hispanic students.

 Click here for a complete list of HSIs and their locations.

 Though emerging HSIs are not federally designated, many scholars take them into consideration when discussing HSIs.
 Emerging HSIs have 15-24% Hispanic enrollment and are likely to become HSIs within the next few years.
-In 2012, there were 277 emerging HSIs located in 31 states.
+In 2016, there were 323 emerging HSIs located in 36states.
 Hispanic higher education advocates use this term to identify institutions whose enrollment is shifting rapidly, help those institutions better serve their Latino students and, when enrollment hits 25%, encourage those institutions to apply for the HSI designation.

 Click here for a complete list of Emerging HSIs and their locations.